ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 RIV attestation is designed to be simple to deploy at scale.
-RIV should work "out of the box" as far as possible, that is, with the fewest possible provisioning steps or configuration databases needed at the end-user's site, as network equipment is often required to "self-configure", to reliably reach out without manual intervention to prove its identity and operating posture, then download its own configuration.
+RIV should work "out of the box" as far as possible, that is, with the fewest possible provisioning steps or configuration databases needed at the end-user's site.
+Network equipment is often required to "self-configure", to reliably reach out without manual intervention to prove its identity and operating posture, then download its own configuration, a process which precludes pre-installation configuration.
 See {{RFC8572}} for an example of Secure Zero Touch Provisioning.

 ## Scope

-Remote Attestation is a very general problem that could apply to most network-connected computing devices.
-However, this document includes several assumptions that limit the scope to Network Equipment (e.g., routers, switches and firewalls):
+The need for assurance of software integrity, addressed by Remote Attestation, is a very general problem that could apply to most network-connected computing devices.
+However, this document includes several assumptions that limit the scope to network equipment (e.g., routers, switches and firewalls):

-* This solution is for use in non-privacy-preserving applications (for example, networking, Industrial IoT), avoiding the need for a Privacy Certificate Authority for attestation keys {{AIK-Enrollment}} or TCG Platform Certificates {{Platform-Certificates}}
+* This solution is for use in non-privacy-preserving applications (for example, networking, Industrial IoT), avoiding the need for a Privacy Certificate Authority for attestation keys {{AK-Enrollment}} or TCG Platform Certificates {{Platform-Certificates}}.

-* This document assumes network protocols that are common in networking equipment such as YANG {{RFC7950}} and NETCONF {{RFC6241}}, but not generally used in other applications.
+* This document assumes network protocols that are common in network equipment such as YANG {{RFC7950}} and NETCONF {{RFC6241}}, but not generally used in other applications.

 * The approach outlined in this document mandates the use of a compliant TPM {{TPM1.2}}, {{TPM2.0}}.

 ### Out of Scope

-* Run-Time Attestation: Run-time attestation of Linux or other multi-threaded operating system processes considerably expands the scope of the problem.
+* Run-Time Attestation: The Linux Integrity Measurement Architecture attests each process launched after a device is started (and is in scope for RIV), but continuous run-time attestation of Linux or other multi-threaded operating system processes after they've started considerably expands the scope of the problem.
-  Many researchers are working on that problem, but this document defers the run-time attestation problem.
+  Many researchers are working on that problem, but this document defers the problem of continuous, in-memory run-time attestation.

 * Multi-Vendor Embedded Systems: Additional coordination would be needed for devices that themselves comprise hardware and software from multiple vendors,